9624

 Return on Invested Capital (ROIC)

-Qorvo's five-year average ROIC was 9.8%, somewhat low compared to the best semiconductor companies that consistently pump out 35%+.
-Its returns suggest it historically did a subpar job investing in profitable growth initiatives.
+Qorvo's five-year average ROIC was 9.4%, somewhat low compared to the best semiconductor companies that consistently pump out 35%+.
+Its returns suggest it historically did a subpar job investing in profitable business initiatives.

 The trend in its ROIC, however, is often what surprises the market and drives the stock price.
-Unfortunately, over the last two years, Qorvo's ROIC has averaged a 5.3 percentage point decrease each year.
-In conjunction with its already low returns, these declines are a red flag and suggest the company's profitable investment opportunities are fewer than in the past.
+Unfortunately, Qorvo's ROIC averaged 10.5 percentage point decreases over the last few years.
+Paired with its already low returns, these declines suggest the company's profitable business opportunities are few and far between.

 Is Now The Time?